You catch this virus from having sex. So why aren’t people talking about that?

 So, Ramondetta said, the enemy is not sex.
 It’s the virus.

 “This should not be about sex.
-Pregnancy is an STD.
+Pregnancy is sexually transmitted.
 Sex is a normal human activity.
 This is not about sex.
 This is about cancer.”